Vooremaa

 The drumlins and depressions alternating in Raigastvere.

-Vooremaa ("Drumlin Land" in Estonian; also Saadjärv Drumlin Field) is a 977 km2 landscape region mostly in Jõgeva County, Estonia.
+Vooremaa (literally, 'Drumlin Land' in Estonian; also the Saadjärv Drumlin Field) is a 977 km2 landscape region mostly in Jõgeva County, Estonia.
 It consists of drumlins and depressions that were formed by glacial accumulation and erosion.
-All the landscape elements such as relief, vegetation, waterbodies and watercourses as well as settlements follow the northwest-southeast direction of the drumlins.
-The drumlins are 2–13 km long, 1–2 km wide and up to 70 m high.
+All the landscape elements such as relief, vegetation, waterbodies, and watercourses as well as settlements follow the northwest–southeast direction of the drumlins.
+The drumlins are 2–13 km long, 1–2 km wide, and up to 70 m high.
 47% of Vooremaa is cultivated and villages are located on the feet of the drumlins.
-One fifth (20.3%) of the area is covered by wetlands.
-The highest point is Laiuse drumlin, at 144 m.
+One-fifth (20.3%) of the area is covered by wetlands.
+The highest point is Laiuse Drumlin, at 144 m.